ronsbons/ronsbons.github.io/README.md

 I searched for methods to create a carousel from scratch, but struggled with the tutorials and community posts I found.
 I let myself look at the given Bootstrap version, and it all made sense and worked!
 However, no matter how many times I attempted at creating a modal to create a lightbox, I did not succeed.
 I tried Bootstrap's modal component; I googled other modal and lightbox tutorials.

 My biggest challenges are the problems I couldn't solve listed above.
 The lightbox, Skills section animation, and the hamburger nav dropdown were the 3 challenges that took the most time and brain power.

+After viewing classmates' projects and discussing their challenges, I was able to see how they achieved some of the functionality that I could not.
+Leo shared a very helpful link to an external lighbox gallery plugin for Bootstrap that I could've sworn I had come across before!, but probably was reading it when I was already tired or frustrated so I didn't fully comprehend.
+In the eleventh hour, I tried it and the lightbox finally worked!